NGMunia/Dual-Hub-DMVPN/Readme.md

     to the internet with R1-HUB being the preferred default route.

   - Each branch site has its own Internet connection
-  - The windows server Offers service like DHCP, DNS
+  - The windows server Offers centralized services like DHCP, DNS, Network monitoring (using PRTG server)

   - Image(s) used:
       - vios-adventerprisek9-m.vmdk.SPA.156-2.T